phil-kwk/wavToMp3/README.md

 # wavToMp3
-Demonstartion Project for a WAVE File to MP3 FIle encoder written in c++11 using LAME Encoder
+Demo Project for a WAVE File to MP3 FIle encoder in c++11 using LAME Encoder

+see INSTALL for information on how to compile the Project